 MDH prepared this information to explain why it usually does not support mold testing as the first response to indoor air quality concerns and to help people better understand what mold testing can and cannot be expected to do.
-Contrary to much currently popular opinion, mold testing is often not an appropriate or effective way to answer many of the questions that lead people to ask for it.
+Mold testing is often not an appropriate or effective way to answer many of the questions that lead people to ask for it.
 In a great deal of the cases that come to MDH’s attention, people seeking mold testing really need a thorough investigation into moisture problems and the damage it can cause – often times this is something they can do on their own.

 There are many testing methods that can detect molds.
 They can be used to find mold particles suspended in air, in settled dust, or growing on surfaces of building materials and furnishings.
 Some methods can identify a portion of the types of live (viable) molds in a sampled environment, but these may also miss or undercount those are not live or won’t grow well on the nutrients used to incubate the sample.
 Other methods are better able to characterize the total amount of molds in a sample (including the non-living portion), but not very good for identifying the specific types of molds.
 Even tests that are done well only give a partial estimate of the amount and types of molds actually collected in a sample or in the sampled environment.